-Dowerin is a quiet locality in Western Australia within the Dowerin local government area (postcode 6461).
-With a population of 436, the suburb has a mature demographic with a median age of 46.
+Dowerin is a small, quiet locality in Western Australia within the Dowerin local government area (postcode 6461).
+The area has roughly 436 residents and a mature demographic, with a median age of 46.
 Households earn a median income of $57K per year, with an average household size of 2.1 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.8% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are managers, labourers, clerical & administrative.
+Employment in the area leans toward agriculture and education.
 The top ancestries reported are Australian, English, Scottish.

-The median house price in Dowerin is $181,000, having grown strongly 6.5% over the past year.
-The median weekly rent is $170 (Census 2021).
-This gives a gross rental yield of approximately 4.9%.
+The median house price in Dowerin is $181,000, having risen solidly by 6.5% over the past year.
+The current median weekly rent is $300.
+This gives a gross rental yield of approximately 8.6%.
 The median monthly mortgage repayment is $672.

 Dowerin is served by 1 school, including 1 combined.
 The average ICSEA score is 963, which is around the national average of 1,000.

-From an investment perspective, Dowerin offers a gross rental yield of 4.9%, rated as moderate yield.
-Property prices sit below the state median ($181K/$951K), suggesting a potential value opportunity.
+Looking at the investment signals, The gross rental yield works out to roughly 8.6%, which reads as high yield.
+Property prices sit below the state median ($181K/$951K), which can point to relative value.
 The price-to-income ratio of 3.2x is considered affordable.
 House prices have moved +6.5% year-on-year.
+Population growth of +0.8% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.